eth-cscs/SummerUniversity2022/node_level_performance/SpMV/README.md

 Experimenting with SpMV code

-This exercise lets youe experiment with a CUDA GPU implementation of sparse matrix-vector multiplication on the GPUs of Piz Daint (NVIDIA P100).
+This exercise lets you experiment with a CUDA GPU implementation of sparse matrix-vector multiplication on the GPUs of Piz Daint (NVIDIA P100).

 ## Building

 First, run `source ./modules.sh` in the SpMV folder.
 After that, running `make` will generate

 + `spmv-omp` OpenMP-parallelizied spmv on the CPU,
-+ `spmv-gpu` CUDA implementaiton of spmv for the GPU
++ `spmv-gpu` CUDA implementation of spmv for the GPU

 Build binaries separately: